thecode/ha-rpi_gpio/README.md

 ## Binary Sensor

 The `gpiod` binary sensor platform allows you to read sensor values of the GPIOs of your device.
+To ensure consistence over reboots the sensor status is read at startup and set accordingly.

 ### Configuration options